 TL;DR

-- ✓2025 set a new M&A peak: 11 verified acquisitions including HSO's ~$1.1B Bain Capital deal.
+- ✓2025 set a new M&A peak: 12 verified acquisitions including HSO's ~$1.1B Bain Capital deal.
+2026 is on a comparable pace with 7 deals through May.

 - ✓45% of partners have under 50 employees — the fragmented mid-market is the prime acquisition target.